Home

 Gambling when you don't have the money

-When the last dollar is gone, you look for more: in credit cards, money meant for other family expenses.
-You beg, borrow or even steal the necessary money to feed your gambling addiction.
-You invent lies to get money from your children or friends.
+When the last dollar is gone, you look for more: in credit cards, loans, or money meant for other expenses.
+You beg, borrow or even steal to finance your gambling addiction.
+You invent lies to get money from your family or friends.
 But there is never enough.

 4.